Chair of the department of anthropology at SMU’s Dedman College, proved a culture of people didn’t die from the impact of a comet.

-D Magazine journalist Dawn McMullan reported on the accomplishments of SMU anthropologist David J. Meltzer in the monthly magazine’s “Dallas’ Big Thinkers” article, which published Sept.
+D Magazine journalist Dawn McMullan reported on the accomplishments of SMU anthropologist David J. Meltzer in Undiscovering a Killer Comet in the monthly magazine’s “Dallas’ Big Thinkers” article, which published Sept.
 21.

 A member of the National Academy of Sciences, Meltzer researches the origins, antiquity, and adaptations of the first Americans — Paleoindians — who colonized the North American continent at the end of the Ice Age.
 He focuses on how these hunter-gatherers met the challenges of moving across and adapting to the vast, ecologically diverse landscape of Late Glacial North America during a time of significant climate change.

 Meltzer is chair of SMU’s Department of Anthropology and the Henderson-Morrison Professor of Prehistory in SMU’s Dedman College.

 McMullan’s D Magazine piece focuses on six of the region’s scientists who are making a difference in their scientific field: “We gave the world the microchip and the margarita machine.
 Here are six cool scientists whose brains are making waves,” McMullan writes.